QuickBase/interview-demos/react-native/README.md

     * The barcode field will be populated with the data from the QR and/or barcode that is scanned.
 1. Wrap our current mobile web experience in a UI `webview`, but still allow barcode scanner functionality on the `barcode` field

-## Setting up your Quick Base app <a name="faq"/>
-1. [Create a Quick Base trial account](https://www.quickbase.com/trial-register).
-Please make sure to set the company name as: `QBSmokeTest-999`
-1. Create a copy of the `react native craft demo` app by following [the exchange instructions](https://help.quickbase.com/user-assistance/create_database_from_template.html)
-1. Create an application token to securely access your Quick Base app through our APIs by [following the documentation](https://help.quickbase.com/user-assistance/app_tokens.html)